pelzolga123/Rest-client/README.md

 This is a rudimentary usage of REST Client to analyze HTTP requests with a Bing search.

-This was completed for this Odin Project Lesson.
+This was completed for Odin Project Lesson.

 ### Built With
 * [Ruby on Rails](https://rubyonrails.org/)